Semiframes: the algebra of semitopologies and actionable coalitions: Semitopology

 \begin{xmpl} We consider some examples: \begin{enumerate*} \item In Figure~\ref{fig.012} top-left diagram, $0$ and $2$ are unconflicted and intertwined with themselves, and $1$ is conflicted (being intertwined with $0$, $1$, and $2$).

-If the reader wants to know what a conflicted point looks like: it looks like $1$. \item In Figure~\ref{fig.012} top-right diagram, $0$ and $2$ are unconflicted and intertwined with themselves, and $1$ is conflicted (being intertwined with $0$, $1$, and $2$). \item In Figure~\ref{fig.012} lower-left diagram, $0$ and $1$ are unconflicted and intertwined with themselves, and $3$ and $4$ are unconflicted and intertwined with themselves, and $2$ is conflicted (being intertwined with $0$, $1$, $2$, $3$, and $4$). \item In Figure~\ref{fig.012} lower-right diagram, all points are unconflicted, and $0$ and $2$ are intertwined just with themselves, and $1$ and $\ast$ are intertwined with one another. \item In Figure~\ref{fig.square.diagram}, all points are unconflicted and intertwined only with themselves. \end{enumerate*} \end{xmpl}
+If the reader wants to know what a conflicted point looks like: it looks like $1$. \item In Figure~\ref{fig.012} top-right diagram, $0$ and $2$ are unconflicted and intertwined with themselves, and $1$ is conflicted (being intertwined with $0$, $1$, and $2$). \item In Figure~\ref{fig.012} lower-left diagram, $0$ and $1$ are unconflicted and intertwined with themselves, and $3$ and $4$ are unconflicted and intertwined with themselves, and $2$ is conflicted (being intertwined with $0$, $1$, $2$, $3$, and $4$). \item In Figure~\ref{fig.012} lower-right diagram, all points are unconflicted, and $0$ and $2$ are intertwined just with themselves, and $1$ and $\ast$ are intertwined with one another. \item In Figure~\ref{fig.square.diagram}, all points are unconflicted and intertwined only with themselves.
+(This semitopology is useful for counterexamples and we will use it again.) \end{enumerate*} \end{xmpl}

 \begin{prop} Suppose $(\ns P,\opens)$ is a semitopology and $p\in\ns P$.
 Then: \begin{enumerate*} \item If $p$ is regular then it is unconflicted.